 There is, first of all, the problem of markets having become global, whereas the political framework is still largely based on nation states.
-This can lead to enforcement deficits, but also puts pressure on states to forego stricter regulations or higher taxation because capital, especially financial capital, will leave the country and escape to so-called “tax havens”.
+This can lead to enforcement deficits, but also puts pressure on states to forego stricter regulations or higher taxation because capital, especially financial capital, will leave the country and escape to so-called “tax havens” (Dietsch 2015).
 In recent years, there has been increased interest in international markets: What distinguishes them from domestic markets; for example, do the immense inequalities of power and the different institutional frameworks in different countries mean that they need to be conceptualized differently?
 How could they be regulated and supplemented by other institutions in order to achieve more global justice?
 How could the community of states, or at least groups of states, cooperate to achieve this?
-These questions are embedded in the wider debate about global justice (cf. e.g. Pogge 2002; Caney 2005; Brock 2009, see also Blake 2008).
-This debate turns, for example, on institutions such as the World Trade Organization that could enforce certain standards on labor conditions (see. e.g. Barry/Reddy 2008), or on how the trade in natural resources could be embedded in institutions that prevent the “resource curse” that haunts countries with rich natural resources but weak governance structures (see e.g. Wenar 2008).
+These questions are embedded in the wider debate about global justice (cf. e.g., Pogge 2002; Caney 2005; Brock 2009, see also Blake 2008).
+This debate turns, for example, on institutions such as the World Trade Organization that could enforce certain standards on labor conditions (see. e.g., Barry/Reddy 2008), or on how the trade in natural resources could be embedded in institutions that prevent the “resource curse” that haunts countries with rich natural resources but weak governance structures (see e.g., Wenar 2015).
 Such proposals ask how the institutions that structure international markets could be changed in ways that make the gains from trade mutual and give everyone a fair share (see also James 2005; Risse 2007; Kurjanska/Risse 2008).

-A third ground on which the dichotomy between “the market” and “the state” has been criticized is that it obfuscates the influence of powerful economic agents, e.g. large-scale corporations, on political decision-making.
+A third ground on which the dichotomy between “the market” and “the state” has been criticized is that it obfuscates the influence of powerful economic agents, e.g., large-scale corporations, on political decision-making.
 As some authors have argued, some capitalist countries, notably the United States, are coming close to a situation in which it is not the state that regulates markets.
-Rather powerful agents among both the corporate and the political elites set the rules of the game to their own advantage, at the costs of society at large (e.g. Crouch 2011).
+Rather powerful agents among both the corporate and the political elites set the rules of the game to their own advantage, at the costs of society at large (e.g., Crouch 2011).

 All these points are of particular urgency because the problems of limited natural resources and climate change raise issues about the ability of the market-cum-political-framework as we know it to steer towards a more sustainable path.
 Because many of the activities that harm the natural environment take place as market activities, regulating them will often require a regulation of markets.
-Given how difficult it is to establish such a regulatory framework on a global scale, however, voluntary action by individual market participants also seems to be called for, e.g. by buying sustainably grown products and cars with a low carbon emission.
-This voluntary action should, ideally, create incentives for companies to find innovative solutions to reduce resource consumption and energy consumption (cf. also 5.2 below).
+Given how difficult it is to establish such a regulatory framework on a global scale, however, voluntary action by individual market participants also seems to be called for, e.g., by buying sustainably grown products and cars with a low carbon emission.
+Such voluntary actions should, ideally, create incentives for companies to find innovative solutions to reduce resource consumption and energy consumption (cf. also 5.2 below).
 Although they are certainly part of the problem, markets might then also be part of the solution to the challenges raised by poverty, resource depletion and climate change.

 Business ethics and discussions of corporate social responsibility are concerned with the behavior of individuals and especially corporations in markets (see Marcoux 2008).
 The scope of such approaches depends to some degree on the legal and cultural framework in which corporations operate.
 Arguably, the increased interest in these topics in the last decades also has to do with the unwillingness or inability of states to regulate the behavior of firms more strongly (cf. also Smucker 2006).
 One might therefore think that such measures are only insufficient solutions for problems that states fail to solve.
 As such, however, they play a particularly important role for international markets, because the regulatory problems at a global level are unlikely to be overcome soon.
 Initiatives such as the UN Global Compact aim at introducing basic moral standards into global markets.